 The presentation serves as the student’s self-assessment of performance in activities to date.
-The final mark has to be agreed with the upervisor after consultation.
+The final mark has to be agreed with the Project Supervisor after consultation.
 The details of the consultation will be provided as written feedback for the student.
 The purpose of the presentation is to demonstrate an understanding of the project’s progress and identify appropriate corrective actions if needed.

 For this element of assessment, you are required to deliver a 30-minute presentation on the progress of the project.
 You are also required to submit your slides to blackboard on or before the appropriate deadline.

+The presentation should be scheduled as a one to one meeting between the student and Project Supervisor at a mutually convenient time before week beginning 7 January 2019.

 Topics to be covered in the Presentation: